Faculty and Alumni Pen New Works

 Robert Alexander, Ph.D., Assistant Professor, Psychology and Counseling

-This chapter from Alexander is to be published in the upcoming book Retina Structure, Function, and Genetics.
-Aimed at clinicians, the chapter highlights applications for eye movement measurements in the diagnosis and treatment of various clinical disorders, thus translating theoretical cognitive science into clinical relevance and technological innovation.
+This chapter by Alexander, published in the book Retina Structure, Function, and Genetics, is aimed at clinicians.
+Highlighting applications for eye movement measurements in the diagnosis and treatment of various clinical disorders, it translates theoretical cognitive science into clinical relevance and technological innovation.

 Adam Berch (M.A. 鈥04)